purvaudai/Innovaccer-SDE-Intern-Challenge/README.md

 # Future Improvements
-1. If server hardware is know, deply to Kubernetes.
+1. If server hardware is know, deploy to Kubernetes.
 2. Improve FrontEnd.
 3. Improve Error Handling